 Reduce Inflammation Nutritionally

 Training cause muscle inflammation so you don’t want to exacerbate that inflammation by consuming processed foods like pizza and sugary treats on a regular basis.
 Instead, athletes should aim to eat more foods that reduce inflammation such as antioxidant rich fruits and vegetables, whole grains, and foods high in omega 3’s such as salmon and walnuts!
-Coach Frank found that giving up pizza and sweets was tough at first but now its not that big of a deal… It stops you from eating all the processed junk.
+Coach Frank found that giving up processed foods was tough at first, but now it’s not that big of a deal.
 Food is meant to be enjoyed though, so you can still indulge every once in awhile!

 The training plan must match the nutrition plan!

 You’ve all heard about periodization: off season weights > sweet spot base > intervals > race in recover > overload > tapers and peaks.
 Your nutrition needs to match the various loads of these training phases.
 While you are lifting weights you’ll increase your protein intake.
 When you are performing intervals and racing you’ll increasing everything (Russell Wilson ‘diet’ example above).
 What many coaches and nutritionists do not pair together is a time of the year to lose weight and teach the body to burn fat.
 The best time to try and lose weight is during the base phase while the athlete is riding easy, primarily zone 2.
 Zone 2 derives a lot of its energy from body fat and as such athletes can reduce carbohydrate intake nutritionally to match the nutrition to the training phase.
-This is similar to ketogenic diets except the training matches the phase of nutrition.
-Plus strategic ‘little hits of sugar’ throughout the day to keep the metabolism burning hot.
 I must point out that athletes need to ride only in zone 2 for one to two weeks without any racing, intervals or harder training sessions.
 While this is best in the off season out of competition, athletes may carve out 2-4 weeks for a losing some weight to improve their watts to kg ratio during a slow point in their race season.

 Go Fast Grocery List